 Theses in the Bachelor's programme:

 Take a look at the topics offered.
 Some topics are already concretely formulated, others are general and can be concretised in consultation with the supervisor.
-If you are interested in a topic, please contact the supervisor as indicated in the corresponding PDF file.
-If no PDF file is linked or no supervisor is noted, please contact our staff member Esther Voelsen via this mail address.
-She will also advise you on general questions regarding work in the Bachelor's programme.
+If you are interested in a topic, please contact the supervisor (see PDF file).
+If no PDF file is linked or no supervisor is noted, please contact us via this mail address.
+We will also advise you on general questions regarding work in the Bachelor's programme.

 Theses in the Master's programme: